 Lisa is a qualified Nutritional Therapist.
-She has been practicing nutrition for 12 years across a broad spectrum of health conditions.
+She has been practising nutrition for 12 years across a broad spectrum of health conditions.
 She has a special interest in Rosacea, and her research, together with experience, led to the writing of her thesis entitled “The Nutritional Management of Rosacea”.

-I have decided to write an article about Rosacea and Food, because almost every I meet who has Rosacea knows there is some connection with the food they eat.
+I have decided to write an article about Rosacea and Food because almost every I meet who has Rosacea knows there is some connection with the food they eat.

 This is true!
 Foods do affect the inflammatory response and therefore Rosacea.

 The difficulty is in identifying which foods are contributing to the progression of Rosacea.

 There are four stages of Rosacea, and continuing to eat the wrong foods for your particular case, will increase the likelihood of moving up through the stages of Rosacea.

 Not everyone with Rosacea has the same food sensitivities.

 Some people with Rosacea react to spicy foods, while others don’t.
 Some react to citrus fruits while others don’t.

 These are ordinarily immediate reactions and the person is able to identify the culprit fairly quickly.

 However, there is one kind of food sensitivity that does not produce an immediate reaction, and this makes it difficult for the Rosacea sufferer to identify which foods are their enemies.